alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Still no response on UKRN from KW or MS- poke?
+* EK - I've sent a message to KW about this and forwarded the email again.

 #### Any other topics
 * Was nice to watch a AIM-RSF Turing-Roche Crossover seminar yesterday!

+* EK - let's use one of these session every 2 weeks to co working together - can you think of things that we could work on together please.

 ## Date 08 March 2023